asisamko/Screenshot-Grabber-Webhook/README.md

 - ✅ Shows **Screenshot and Hardware info** directly in the webhook
 - ✅ Completly undetected
 - ✅ Simple to use
-- 📍 After config you have to convert the python file to .exe manually with `auto-py-to-exe`
+- 📍 After config you have to convert the python file to .exe manually with `auto-py-to-exe` (Tutorial below)
 ## 📸 Webhook preview

 ![App Screenshot](https://i.ibb.co/DfS7TM3/image.png)